 Cărturești Carusel Today

-Considered to be Carteresti’s main flagship or concept store, the 1,000 square meter space takes up six floors and is home to more than 10,000 books and 5,000 albums and DVDs.
-There’s a multimedia area in the basement, an art gallery and exhibition area on the first floor, and a plant filled café and bistro on the top floor that serves up tasty food, coffee, teas, wine, and more.
+Considered to be Carteresti’s main flagship and concept store, the 1,000 square meter space takes up six floors and is home to more than 10,000 books and 5,000 albums and DVDs.
+There’s a multimedia area in the basement, an art gallery and exhibition area on the first floor, and a plant-filled café and bistro on the top floor that serves up tasty food, coffee, teas, wine, and more.

 Cărturești Carusel Design

 Cărturești Carusel translates to “Carousel of Light” and according to Square One, “The sinuous shape of the floors creates a dynamic atmosphere similar to a moving carousel … ”